 360Civic works with all major CMS platforms, so our recommendations are based more on the individual needs of a client, rather than advocating one solution for every project.

-and civic websites rely on CMS to:
+Many public sector websites rely on CMS to:

 - Manage the day-to-day changes necessary for the site to stay current